 - Performance tasks, like giving a presentation

-Physical symptoms of anxiety that are related to social situations include:
+Physical symptoms of social anxiety disorder that are related to irrational fear of social situations include:

 - Heart racing